What is Ignitable Liquid Residue?

 ILRs are identified and classified based on their chemical composition, carbon numbers, and boiling point range.
 The chemical signatures of different ILR types can be seen in the 3D-image plots generated by GC×GC analysis in Figure 2.

-Ignitable liquids have many everyday uses, such as fuel for vehicles or other machinery, cleaning products, painting products, solvents, and many other uses.
+Ignitable liquids have many everyday uses, such as fuel for vehicles or other machinery, cleaning products, painting products, solvents, and many others.
 ILR provides a fingerprint of the ignitable liquid that may have been used to start a fire.
 This ILR fingerprint is used to determine the presence or absence of an ignitable liquid and can also be used to determine what type of ignitable liquid was used.
 Definitive detection of ILR in fire debris can influence guilty and non-guilty verdicts in court proceedings and payments for insurance claims.
-In certain cases, the ILR fingerprint can be matched to a specific origin, such as a specific gas station, or linked to other evidence collected during the investigation (e.g. jerry can and clothing).
+In certain cases, the ILR fingerprint can be linked to a specific source, such as to a specific gas station, or linked to other evidence collected during the investigation (e.g. jerry can and clothing).
 Chemistry Matters and its analytical partners have accomplished this by using an advanced analytical technique, comprehensive two-dimensional gas chromatography (GC×GC).